nss-nightclass-projects/local-weather/part1.md

 1. Conditions
 1. Air pressure
 1. Wind speed
-1. An affordance to view the forecast for the current day, the next three days, or the next 7 days
+1. An affordance to view the forecast for the current day, the next 3 days, or the next 5 days

 **given** the user is viewing the current forecast<br/>
 **when** the user clicks on the link to view the 3 day forecast<br/>
 **then** the current data (see above), and the data for the next 3 days should be displayed

 **given** the user is viewing the current forecast<br/>
-**when** the user clicks on the link to view the 7 day forecast<br/>
+**when** the user clicks on the link to view the 5 day forecast<br/>
-**then** the current data (see above), and the data for the next 7 days should be displayed
+**then** the current data (see above), and the data for the next 5 days should be displayed

 ### Requirements